Discrete Envy-free Division of Necklaces and Maps: Introduction

-It is typically assumed that if a player prefers $x_{ij}$ for all $j$ in a sequence of cutsets $(x_{11}, \ldots, x_{n1}), (x_{12}, \ldots, x_{n2}), \ldots$ converging to $(x_1, \ldots, x_n)$, then the player prefers $x_i$ in the limiting cutset.
-Note this ``continuity condition'' implies some properties of the valuation function; in particular, it implies that there must be no point mass with positive valuation (so it justifies breaking the closed interval cake into open intervals and calling the result a ``division'' of the cake).
+The archetypal fair-division problem considers a division of cake among several players and seeks to find allocations that players consider ``fair''.
+One such notion of fairness is that of \emph{envy-freeness}.
+An allocation is called \emph{envy-free} if every player is happy with the piece they are assigned and would not prefer to trade with another player.
+Under mild assumptions, the cake cutting problem has a solution (see e.g., \cite{su1999}):

-The archetypal fair-division problem looks at the space of allocations and seeks to prove the existence of and/or find allocations with desirable properties.
-One common example is calling an allocation \emph{envy-free} if every player prefers the piece they are assigned to by the allocation (i.e. they do not \emph{envy} any other player in the sense that they strictly prefer another player's allocated piece to their own).
-Under these assumptions the cake cutting problem has a solution \cite{su1999}: \begin{thm} [Envy-Free Cake-Cutting] For any set of $n$ players's preferences, there exists an envy-free allocation of cake using $(n-1)$ cuts.
+\begin{thm} [Envy-Free Cake-Cutting] For any set of $n$ players who prefer cake to no cake and have closed preference sets, there exists an envy-free allocation of cake using $(n-1)$ cuts.
 Furthermore, there exists a finite $\epsilon$-approximate algorithm. \end{thm}

 The existence of envy-free divisions has been known since Neyman \cite{neyman1946}, with recent attention paid to finding constructive proofs with potential for applications.
-The first constructive $n$-player envy-free solution is due to Brams and Taylor \cite{brams1995envy}; it was was finite but unbounded -- meaning that it would take a finite number of steps but that number may be arbitrarily large!
-Moreover, the cake could be cut into an arbitrarily large number of pieces.
+The first constructive $n$-player envy-free solution is due to Brams and Taylor \cite{brams1995envy}.
+It is a finite but unbounded procedure--- meaning that it will terminate but, depending on the preferences, the number of steps may be arbitrarily large!
+Moreover, the cake could be divided into a huge number of pieces.
+Aziz and Mackenzie \cite{mackenzie-aziz} recently developed a bounded $n$-person procedure, though even for small $n$ it can take an astronomical number of steps and cuts to resolve.

-Other methods \cite{robertson1998cake,su1999} produce an \emph{approximate envy-free} division, i.e., a division in each player feels their piece is within $\epsilon$ of being the best piece in their estimation.
+Other methods \cite{robertson1998cake,su1999} produce an \emph{approximate envy-free} division, i.e., a division in which each player feels their piece is within $\epsilon$ of being the best piece in their estimation.
+An advantage to approximate procedures is that the number of steps and cuts is more manageable, and so has the possibility of being practical.
 One such method, due to Simmons and described in \cite{su1999}, uses Sperner's lemma to accomplish a division by a minimal number of pieces.
 Hence it requires only $(n-1)$ cuts.